 Instructions

-- Thoroughly rinse the rice in a fine mesh sieve to remove excess starch.
-Add the rinsed and drained long-grain white rice, bay leaves, and water to the rice cooker.
-Secure the lid and cook according to manufacturer's instructions.
+- Add the rinsed and drained long-grain white rice, bay leaves, and water to the rice cooker.
+Secure the lid and cook using the white rice setting.

-- When the rice is finished, discard the bay leaves and fluff the rice with a fork.
-Stir in avocado oil, lime juice, cilantro, salt, and black pepper.
-I recommend adding half the amount of lime juice and salt then tasting first and adjusting to your preference.
+- Once the rice is done, remove the bay leaves and fluff the rice with a fork.
+Stir in the avocado oil, 2 tablespoon lime juice, cilantro, half of the Kosher salt, and black pepper.

 Notes